michael2012z/BitBible/markdown/KJV/files/Ps.md

 12. I will praise thee, O Lord my God, with all my heart: and I will glorify thy name for evermore.

-13. For great is thy mercy toward me: and thou hast delivered my soul from the lowest hell.hell: or, grave
+13. For great is thy mercy toward me: and thou hast delivered my soul from the lowest hell.

-14. O God, the proud are risen against me, and the assemblies of violent men have sought after my soul; and have not set thee before them.violent: Heb. terrible
+14. O God, the proud are risen against me, and the assemblies of violent men have sought after my soul; and have not set thee before them.

 15. But thou, O Lord, art a God full of compassion, and gracious, longsuffering, and plenteous in mercy and truth.